 03-10-1955 Holly Hughes – Born in Saginaw, Michigan.
 She is an American lesbian performance artist.
 Her most famous and influential performance was in 1996 with Clit Notes.
 Her performances explores sexuality, body images, and the female mind.
 She has won an Obie Award and a Lambda Book Award.
 Hughes also received 7 grants from the National Endowment for the Arts.
 She works as an associate professor at the University of Michigan School of Art & Design.
 In 2010, she received a Guggenheim Fellowship.

 03-10-1956 Mitchell Lichtenstein – Born in Cleveland, Ohio.
-He is the son of Roy Lichtenstein and is an American actor, writer, producer, and director.
+He is an American actor, writer, producer, director, and the son of Roy Lichtenstein.
 In the film, The Wedding Banquet (1993), he played a gay Taiwanese man living in the United States who is forced to marry by his parents.
 Other credits include Streamers (1983).
-His film Happy Tears premiered at the Berlin International Film Festival in 2009.
-His film Angelica was screened at the 65th Berlin International Film Festival in February, 2015.
+His film Happy Tears premiered at the Berlin International Film Festival in 2009 and in February, 2015, his film Angelica was screened at the 65th Berlin International Film Festival.
 He is openly gay.